The Stop Button

 Legion (2010, Scott Stewart)

-Lucas Black, Adrianne Palicki and Dennis Quaid star in Scott Stewart’s Legion.
+Paul Bettany, Lucas Black, and Dennis Quaid star in LEGION, directed by Scott Stewart for Screen Gems.

 So is it just a coincidence Legion came out while James Cameron was busy with Avatar’s theatrical release and the Terminator rights were getting sold?
 I mean, someone’s got to be keeping an eye out for filmic plagiarism, right?